lljk/jscorecard/README.md

   Download and extract the zip file, then open 'jScorecard.html'.

-  Select a date and game from the window that pops up, and click 'make'.
+  Select a date and game, and then click 'make'.

   The away team's card is shown first.
 To switch cards, click the opposing team's image to the right of the game header.